How to Calculate Your Restaurant Customer Lifetime Value

 Customer Lifetime Value, or “CLV,” is one of the most important, yet difficult metrics for restaurant owners to track, understand, and utilize.

 Why?
-Restaurant customer lifetime value depends on predicting customer behavior and hinges on a variety of factors restaurant owners should seek to improve.
+Restaurant customer lifetime value depends on predicting customer behavior and hinges on a variety of factors restaurant owners should seek to improve, including building out a robust restaurant marketing strategy.

 Repeat loyal customers generate 10x more revenue in their lifetime than new customers.
 Wouldn’t it be nice to have hundreds, even thousands, of this kind of customer increasing your bottom line?

 In this article, we will define customer lifetime value, explain the equation, provide tips to increase CLV, and helping you understand why this metric is so imperative to running a successful restaurant.

 Tricky thing is, because restaurants are not gyms and don’t require their customers to sign 12-month contracts, CLV does require some predictive work for a restaurant.

 Unlike other restaurant metrics, like cost of goods for example, CLV cannot be directly maximized.
 Instead it’s driven by a series of approximations – average ticket size, party size, order frequency, etc. – all rolled into one final figure.

 Because CLV encompasses so many important business factors, focusing on this metric not only has a dramatic effect on your restaurant’s financial health but offers a unique perspective on ways to drive success that aren’t solely related to revenue or cost breakdowns.

 There are numerous factors that contribute to CLV that should be considered before plugging numbers into your restaurant's CLV equation.